lukejjh/MicrosoftSentinel/README.md

 # MicrosoftSentinel
-An assortment of Microsoft Sentinel and M365 Defender Advanced Hunting queries.
+This repository contains an assortment of Microsoft Sentinel and Microsoft 365 Defender Advanced Hunting queries.